-All of these are indicators of excessive gas, but there is still no need to worry.
+These are indicators of excessive gas, but there is no need to worry.
 As your baby grows, his digestive tract will get stronger.

 Meanwhile, you can try a few things at home to ease the baby fart and help the gas out of your baby’s body.

-- Start with laying your baby down on his tummy and gently rubbing and patting his back in order to get the gas out of his body.
+- Start with laying your baby down on his tummy and gently rubbing and patting his back to get the gas out of his body.